 - Heat oil in a pan.

-- Add cumin and mustard seeds.
+- Roast red chili, then add cumin and mustard seeds.

-- Add turmeric, salt and stir.
+- Add turmeric, salt and give a good stir.

-- Add washed atukulu and stir until seasoning coats.
-Stir fry for few minutes until atukulu are lightly fried.
+- Stir fry for a few minutes until atukulu are lightly fried.
 If required, reduce the flame when stir frying.

 - Squeeze some lime juice, garnish with cilantro and serve hot.

 - If there are any leftovers, refrigerate.
-Before serving, sprinkle few drops of water and microwave for a minute or until warm.
+Before serving, sprinkle a few drops of water and microwave for a minute or until warm.

 pumpkinfarm says